 The Milwaukee Road's new Olympian awaits you every evening at Union Station, Chicago.
 You'll find genuine hospitality on this de luxe "Queen of the Rails."
-Air conditioning in every car and smooth, silent roller bearings on every car assure you a pleasant, restful journey.
+Air conditioning in every car and smooth, silent roller bearings assure you a pleasant, restful journey.
 Nothing has been overlooked to give your vacation a happy beginning.